What is the Cashless Debit Card and how does it work?

 The Cashless Debit Card is a financial management tool which works to minimise the social harms caused by excessive alcohol consumption, illegal drug use, and gambling.

-Card holders receive 80% of their welfare benefit onto the Cashless Debit Card.
-The other 20% is deposited into their standard bank account and is available to be withdrawn as cash.
+Card holders receive 80 per cent of their welfare benefit onto the Cashless Debit Card.
+The other 20 per cent is deposited into their standard bank account and is available to be withdrawn as cash.
 The welfare payment amount remains the same.

 The Cashless Debit Card works just like any other debit card and can be used at more than 900,000 outlets across Australia.
 Anywhere you can use EFTPOS, you can use the Cashless Debit Card.
 You can use it to buy anything, except alcohol or gambling products and some gift cards (which can be cashed).